howieliang/CHI-Meets-IoT-EWSN-21/README.md

 ## Organizers
 The organising team combines expertise and interests from Computer-Human Interaction, Electrical Engineering and Computer Science.

 **Rong-Hao Liang** is Assistant Professor in Industrial Design Department and Electrical Engineering Department, Eindhoven University of Technology.
-He is also the co-founder of GaussToys Inc. He has an interest in technical human-computer interaction research, with a specific focus on innovative tangible and wearable sensors, ubiquitous displays and rapid prototyping tools.
+He is also the co-founder of GaussToys Inc. He has an interest in technical human-computer interaction research, with a specific focus on innovative tangible and wearable sensors and rapid prototyping tools in the ubiquitous computing context.

 **Alessandro Chiumento** is Assistant Professor in Computer Science in the Pervasive Systems research group at the University of Twente.
 His work is focused on the interaction between distributed dynamical systems and their environment, this includes the interplay between edge computing, sensing and machine learning for controlling IoT networks.